fasmide/remote-dmm/README.md

 ## Supported DMMs

-- Fluke 45 bench meter (the meter must be put in print mode)
+- fluke45: Fluke 45 bench meter (the meter must be put in print mode)
-- Dummy (for development)
+- dummy: Dummy (for development)

 Yeah thats not too impressing yet, i do have a ut61e laying around and I'll get to it some day :)